BaerVervergaert/BaerVervergaert.github.io/collections/_Artistry/2021-12-22-Black-Cloud-over-Nimma.md

 layout: single
 ---

-*After a stroll in the cold winter afternoon a black cloud covered the city darkness.*
+*After a stroll in the cold winter afternoon a black cloud covered the city in darkness.*

 Original picture by Floor Toebes.
 Edited to this monstrosity by Baer Ververgaert.